| | | | | | | | | |

 about 2000 hours on the fastest computer then available, but nowadays takes

 maybe an hour.
 But at the end, Appel and Haken had their answer.
+Computer-assisted proofs raise a number of problems: issues of taste, of

 creativity, of technique, and of philosophy.
 Some philosophers feel that